Skip to main content

 The Tasting Menu Experience

 The progression of a meal at Silene follows the logic of a classic tasting structure: the kitchen moves from lighter, garden-driven preparations toward more substantial and technically demanding dishes, with fish appearing consistently across the menu despite the landlocked location.
-The pigeon ravioli, cited in Michelin's own documentation of the restaurant, is the kind of dish that justifies the star , precise pasta work, assertive filling, the kind of thing that tells you immediately that the kitchen has the technical range to match its ambition.
+The pigeon ravioli, cited in Michelin's own documentation of the restaurant, is the kind of dish that justifies the star, precise pasta work, assertive filling, the kind of thing that tells you immediately that the kitchen has the technical range to match its ambition.
 For a first-timer, the tasting menu is the right choice over ordering à la carte, because the arc of the meal is where Rossi's cooking makes its argument most clearly.
 Ordering piecemeal risks losing that structure.

 Booking and Logistics

 Silene is hard to book.
-The restaurant is small, the village is remote, and the Michelin star means demand outstrips capacity with regularity.
+The restaurant is small, the village is remote, the Michelin star means demand outstrips capacity with regularity.
 Dinner service runs Tuesday through Sunday, with seatings beginning at 7:15 PM and last entry at 8:30 PM.
-Lunch is available Friday, Saturday, and Sunday only, from 12 PM with last entry at 1:30 PM.
+Lunch is available Friday, Saturday, Sunday only, from 12 PM with last entry at 1:30 PM.
 Monday is closed.
-Book as far in advance as possible , several weeks minimum for dinner, and the same for weekend lunch.
+Book as far in advance as possible, several weeks minimum for dinner, the same for weekend lunch.
 The restaurant has no website listed, which means your booking route will need to go through telephone or direct contact; confirm the current contact details before travelling.
 With no listed booking platform, assume the process requires more effort than an online reservation system would demand.

 Getting here without a car is impractical.
-Seggiano sits inland in Grosseto province, and Pescina is a further remove from even the village centre.
+Seggiano sits inland in Grosseto province, Pescina is a further remove from even the village centre.
 Driving from Grosseto takes roughly an hour; from Siena, expect around 90 minutes.
 Plan to stay nearby rather than attempting a late-evening drive back to a major city after dinner.
 For accommodation options in the area, see our full Seggiano hotels guide.

 How It Compares